Family Dentistry Leland, NC

 • Diagnostic x-rays

-• Dental cavities screening
+• Dental cavity screening

 • TMJ and gum evaluation

 We may also recommend fluoride treatments and dental sealants.
-Fluoride treatments can be done with dental cleanings to keep the teeth strong and healthy.
+Fluoride treatments can be combined with dental cleanings to help keep teeth strong and healthy.
 Dental sealants are placed on the teeth to reduce the risk of tooth decay and protect them from early cavities.
 They are made of medical-grade resin that can protect the teeth for multiple years.
 We can monitor your child’s dental sealants at their checkups.

 Family Dentistry FAQs